Toy Tinkers

-Toy Tinkers is a 1949 American animated short film produced in Technicolor by Walt Disney Productions and released to theaters on December 16, 1949 by RKO Radio Pictures.
+Toy Tinkers is an American animated short film produced in Technicolor by Walt Disney Productions and released to theaters on December 16, 1949 by RKO Radio Pictures.
 Set during Christmas time, the film shows Chip 'n' Dale trying to steal nuts from Donald Duck's home using toy weapons.
 The film was nominated for an Academy Award for Best Animated Short Film in 1950, but ultimately lost to Warner Bros'.
-For Scent-imental Reasons, a Pepe Le Pew Looney Tunes film directed by Chuck Jones.
+For Scent-imental Reasons, a Pepé Le Pew Looney Tunes film directed by Chuck Jones.

 Toy Tinkers was directed by Jack Hannah and features original and adapted music by Paul J. Smith which includes the song "Jingle Bells" and Schubert's Marche Militaire.
 The voice cast includes Clarence Nash as Donald and Jimmy MacDonald and Dessie Flynn as Chip and Dale respectively.

 It was later reissued as Christmas Capers, and 16mm prints of this version still exist.

 Plot

 Chip and Dale's curiosity leads them into Donald's house after they see him chop down a tree near their log home to use as a Christmas tree.
-They follow Donald and their tree and they see nuts and candy through a window and decide to try to take them.
+The chipmunks follow Donald to his house and see nuts and candy through a window, deciding to try to take them.
 They slip in through the mail slot and load the nuts into a toy truck.
-During the theft, Dale pretends to be in a make-believe neighborhood, but when he come across Chip, he beats Dale up for playing around.
-But Donald sees them stealing the nuts and uses the toys to foil them.
-When Chip and Dale catch on, Donald next dresses as Santa Claus and gives Chip a much larger present than Dale making him jealous and start fighting with Chip.
-The plan initially works and Donald traps them with a handgun inside the big nut and then crashes them in a toy police car.
-Donald then loads a pop gun with nuts and the chipmunks retaliate.
-At last, the confrontation escalates into full-out combat.
-Donald sets up a fort of presents on one side of the living room while Chip and Dale bombard him from across the room with a toy cannon.
-Dale covertly sneaks a Ca telephone into Donald's fort which Chip uses to distract Donald to transmit direct cannon fire.
-Angered, Donald loads the phone with dynamite, but it doesn't explode.
-When the chipmunks call him again, he answers & the TNT explodes.
-After the chipmunks have neutralized Donald's means to resist, they march back home, and in a scene reminiscent of The Spirit of '76, employ the help of the mechanical toys to transport the hoard of nuts.
+During the theft, Dale pretends to be in a make-believe neighborhood, before Chip beats him up for playing around.

+Donald sees Chip and Dale stealing the nuts and uses the toys to foil them.
+When the chipmunks catch on, Donald disguises himself as Santa Claus and gives Chip a much larger present than Dale, making him jealous and start fighting with Chip.
+Donald is laughs at the chipmunks arguing before revealing that inside the large nut is a handgun.
+He holds them at gunpoint, crashes them in a toy police car, and fires nuts from a pop gun at them.
+The chipmunks retaliate with a toy cannon when Donald encroaches on them.

+Angered, Donald sets up a fort of presents on one side of the living room and returns fire with Chip and Dale doing likewise.
+Dale covertly sneaks a candlestick telephone into Donald's fort which Chip uses to distract Donald to transmit direct cannon fire.
+A frustrated Donald loads the phone with a stick of dynamite, but it doesn't explode.
+When the chipmunks call him again, he answers and the dynamite explodes.
+Having incapacitated Donald, the chipmunks march back home, and in a scene reminiscent of The Spirit of '76, employ the help of the mechanical toys to transport the hoard of nuts.